 Phase 3: The Retention Phase

-When the teeth have been correctly aligned, fixed braces and removable devices will be removed and discontinued.
-The most cumbersome part of the orthodontic treatment is now over.
+Removable devices are discontinued when the teeth have been correctly aligned.
+The most difficult part of your orthodontic treatment is now complete.
 The orthodontist will next create a custom retainer.
 The goal of the retainer is to ensure that the teeth do not begin to shift back to their original positions.
-Retainers need to be worn for a specified amount of time per day for a specified time period.
+To ensure effectiveness, retainers should be worn for a specific duration every day within a specified period.
 During the retention phase, the jawbone will reform around the realigned teeth to fully stabilize them in the correct alignment.

 If you have any questions about orthodontic treatments, please contact our office.